yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 > 📘 `onPaymentMethodSelect` Event
 >
-> For PayPal, Google Pay, and Apple Pay, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
+> For all APMs, including Google Pay, Apple Pay, and PayPal, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
 Define `onPaymentMethodSelected` in `startSeamlessCheckout` before `mountSeamlessCheckout`.

 ## Step 4: Start the checkout process